-The Overspeed Test screen allows the operator to simulate an overspeed shutdown for all engine models:
+The Overspeed Test screen shown below allows the operator to simulate an overspeed shutdown for all engine models.
+Refer to "Start-up Validation" in the Installation Section of this manual for detailed instructions on how to simulate an overspeed shutdown.